 VIP Daily Free Bundle

 The Daily Free Bundle is separate from the stat bonuses listed above.
 It shows at the bottom of each VIP level screen with the items you'll receive.
-At lower levels (VIP 1โ4), you get basic items like hero shard fragments and skill books.
-At VIP 8+, community sources report that the bundles start including Mythic-tier hero shards โ though the exact contents can vary with game updates.
+At lower levels (VIP 1–4), you get basic items like hero shard fragments and skill books.
+At VIP 8+, community sources report that the bundles start including Mythic-tier hero shards.

 Why the Daily Bundle matters: Over 30 days of active VIP, those daily items add up.
 Even small amounts of hero shards or skill books compound significantly over months of consistent VIP activation.